ClickHouse/ClickHouse/docs/en/query_language/queries.rst

     SHOW TABLES [FROM db] [LIKE 'pattern'] [INTO OUTFILE filename] [FORMAT format]

-Выводит список таблиц
- * из текущей БД или из БД db, если указано FROM db;
- * всех, или имя которых соответствует шаблону pattern, если указано LIKE 'pattern';
+Outputs a list of
+* tables from the current database, or from the 'db' database if "FROM db" is specified.
+* all tables, or tables whose name matches the pattern, if "LIKE 'pattern'" is specified.

-Запрос полностью аналогичен запросу: ``SELECT name FROM system.tables WHERE database = 'db' [AND name LIKE 'pattern'] [INTO OUTFILE filename] [FORMAT format]``
+The query is identical to the query  SELECT name FROM system.tables WHERE database = 'db' [AND name LIKE 'pattern'] [INTO OUTFILE filename] [FORMAT format] See the section "LIKE operator".
-Смотрите также раздел "Оператор LIKE".

 SHOW PROCESSLIST
 ~~~~~~~~~~~~~~~~